Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• The total return, or performance over 5 years of VanEck Vectors Steel ETF is 122.6%, which is larger, thus better compared to the benchmark SPY (98.3%) in the same period.
+• Looking at the total return of 99% in the last 5 years of VanEck Vectors Steel ETF, we see it is relatively larger, thus better in comparison to the benchmark SPY (97.4%)

 CAGR: